-As for "a priori" (preventive) control cases, the alleged statutes or provisions become effective; on the other hand, in the "a posteriori" control cases, the statutes or provisions are maintained within the legal order albeit they may be object of a new constitutional control (depending on the circumstances at each national system).
-Those decisions dissmissing actions or preliminary questions of unconstitutionality shall never be appealed against.
+In a priori (preventive) control cases, the alleged statutes or provisions become effective; on the other hand, in a posteriori control cases, the statutes or provisions are maintained within the legal order although they may be object of further constitutional review (depending on the circumstances of each national system).
+Those decisions dismissing actions or preliminary questions of unconstitutionality can never be the subject of an appeal.